indie-ark/ark-monorepo/apps/chronoperates-mobile/README.md

 ### Share target not appearing (Android)

-- Ensure you've run `npx expo prebuild` to generate native Android config
+- Ensure you've run `npx expo prebuild --clean` to generate native Android config
-- Rebuild the app after modifying `app.json` intent filters
+- Rebuild the app after modifying `app.json` plugins or intent filters
+- The app must be fully installed (not just via Expo Go)
 - On some devices, you may need to restart after installation

 ### Metro bundler errors